Phoenixarjun/Chest-Cancer-Detection/README.md

 ## 📌 Project Overview

-**Chest-Cancer-Detection** is a complete end-to-end MLOps project that automates the detection of **Adenocarcinoma Cancer** from chest CT scan images using a deep learning model based on VGG16.
+**ChestScan AI** is a complete end-to-end MLOps project that automates the detection of **Adenocarcinoma Cancer** from chest CT scan images using a deep learning model based on VGG16.

 This project integrates:
 - ✅ **TensorFlow** for model development